-The following two propositions provide characterizations of single-peakedness.
-Recall first that, for any chain $(X,\leq)$, a subset $C$ of $X$ is said to be \emph{convex w.r.t.\ $\leq$} if for any $a,b,c\in X$ such that $a<b<c$ we have that $a,c\in C$ implies $b\in C$.
+The following two propositions provide characterizations of single-peaked\-ness.
+Recall first that, for any chain $(X,\leq)$, a subset $C$ of $X$ is said to be \emph{convex for $\leq$} if for any $a,b,c\in X$ such that $a<b<c$ we have that $a,c\in C$ implies $b\in C$.